johanneslumpe/versionguard/README.md

 Apart from the core commands listed above, versionguard also provides some options:

 ### `--verbose`
 If you want verbose output, use this flag.
-Right now only `check` supports verbose mode.

 ### `--config-path`
 By default, versionguard will search for a config file from the current working directory upwards.
 If it cannot find a config it will conveniently create one for you.
 In case you want to reference a config file that is not within a directory in the tree above your working directory, you can use this flag to pass a config file path.